muon-spectroscopy-computational-project/muspinsim/docs/docs/tools.md

 ## `muspinsim-gen`

 `muspinsim-gen` is a command line tool made to help construct an input file given a cell structure file as input.
 At the moment it can take an input structure (defined in a file supported by `ase` e.g. a .cell or .cif), find a requested number of nearest neighbour atoms to the muon, and then output the muspinsim config defining these atoms and the dipolar interactions with the muon.
-It can also be linked to a file containing output defining EFG tensors from `GIPAW` in order to include quadrupole interactions.
+It can also (optionally) take a file containing output defining EFG tensors from `GIPAW` in order to include quadrupole interactions.

 The available command line options can be found by invoking `muspinsim-gen --help`.